By Brandon Banks

-- Infrastructure investment — Establishing and maintaining the technology infrastructure required for payment processing, risk management, and customer support can be costly.
+- Infrastructure investment — Establishing and maintaining the technology infrastructure required for accepting payments, managing risk, and supporting customers can be costly.

-There are many benefits of becoming a PayFac, including the following:
+There are many benefits of becoming a payment facilitator, including the following:

-- Faster merchant onboarding — PayFacs can onboard merchants quickly (often within minutes) by leveraging their existing relationships with banks and card networks.
-This can be particularly attractive for software companies looking to offer a seamless user experience.
+- Faster merchant onboarding process — PayFacs can onboard merchants quickly (often within minutes) by leveraging their existing relationships with banks and card networks.
+This can be particularly attractive for software platforms looking to offer a seamless user experience.

 - Greater control over the payment process — Becoming a PayFac allows software companies to maintain control over the entire payment process, including transaction processing, settlement, and customer support.
 This can lead to better customer experiences and foster brand loyalty.